Backstreet Boys Career CSPC Results

-Backstreet Boys – the original studio album – jumps 7,9 million to a more fittingly massive 16,9 million, whereas Backstreet’s Back gets an extra 17 million to nothing less than 27,9 million CSPC’s sales.
+Backstreet Boys – the original studio album – jumps from 7,9 million to a more fittingly massive 17 million, whereas Backstreet’s Back generated an extra 17,4 million equivalent album sales to nothing less than 28,2 million CSPC’s sales.

-Nevermind, Backstreet Boys amassed the impressive total of 93,3 million equivalent album sales.
-A total that puts them alongside some of their peers like Britney Spears who was up to 96,9 million by last August.
+Nevermind, Backstreet Boys amassed the impressive total of 94,43 million equivalent album sales.
+A total that puts them alongside some of their peers like Britney Spears who’s up to 99,8 million.
 The bad thing is that, at current trends, it will take long before they reach 100 million CSPC sales.
 Such a huge result is nothing to feel shy about yet.

-Following pages list the most successful songs of the artist as well as the full listing of all CSPC results compiled so far to better gauge the place of Backstreet Boys in the history of the music industry.
+Do not forget to check our amazing lists posted inside the CSPC: Data Collector which includes the full listing of all CSPC results compiled so far to better gauge their position in the history of the music industry.

 As usual, feel free to comment and / or ask a question!

 Sources: IFPI, Spotify, Chartmasters.org.